ibm-cloud-docs/assistant/dialog-methods.md

 ```
 {: codeblock}

-When comparing number values, be sure to set the context variable involved in the comparison to a valid number value.
+When comparing number values, be sure to set the context variable involved in the comparison to a valid value before the filter method is triggered.
+Note that `null` can be a valid value if the array element you are comparing it against might contain it.
+For example, if the population name and value pair for Tokyo is `"population":null`, and the comparison expression is `"city.population == $population_min"`, then `null` would be a valid value for the `$population_min` context variable.
 {: tip}

 You can use a dialog node response expression like this: